 Q: How does a pedometer work?

-A: Most pedometers these days are partly electronic.
+A: The best pedometer for kids these days is partly electronic.
 If you were to open up a pedometer you would find a metal weighted pendulum that swings side to side and is wired to a circuit.

 As you walk, the pendulum swings and touches another part of the circuit.
 This completes the circuit, sending an electrical current through the circuit.
 This counts as one step.